adril/Wrapper-String-C---WSC/README.markdown

 # Wrapper-String-C---WSC #

-Wrapper-String-C (WSC) is a simple library C wrapper to maipulate strings.
+Wrapper-String-C (WSC) is a simple library C wrapper to manipulate strings.
 The main functions are describe below:

 * creating a WStringC wich is a kind of object, it have to be passed to each functions every times.